Police: Auburn Woman Tried To Kidnap Toddler From Park

 — Free Australian (@den2114) January 10, 2017

 This is when police say the child’s grandfather sprung into action.
 The man reportedly grabbed his granddaughter, latching onto her so that the Auburn woman would be unable to take her away.
-Meanwhile, witnesses also jumped into action while the two exchanged in what is being referred to as a “tug-of-war” over the three-year-old girl.
+Meanwhile, witnesses also jumped into action while the two exchanged in what is being referred to as a “tug-of-war” over the 3-year-old girl.
 Police were called immediately, and multiple people assisted the child’s grandfather in wrestling the woman away and restraining her until police could arrive.

 Lindsay Frasher Arrested, Accused of Attempted Kidnapping at Park https://t.co/rNsxL8FtXs